4ndsil/PlantWatch/README.md

 ## Demo
-This link shows a demo of the application in action. https://www.youtube.com/watch?v=6CMeBCmfPD0
+This link shows a demo of the application in action: https://www.youtube.com/watch?v=6CMeBCmfPD0